openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 persistentvolumeclaim/blog-media
 ```

 In the output of both of these commands you will see some additional resource objects that weren't listed when we created the deployments.
-We will see what some of these are later.
-In the next section we will also look at how you can be more selective on what is queried based on the labels applied to the resource objects.
+We will touch on what some of these are later.